ColinGilbert/noobwerkz-engine/README.md

 Platforms:
 ```
 Current setup uses linux as main controller.
-Designed so as to be stupidly easy to port (set up your hardware and define an entry point and we're good to go!)
+Designed so as to be stupidly easy to port (set up your platform-specific code and define an entry point and we're good to go!)
-Ports coming soon
 ```

 Little *nix scripts (currently runs on bash but I don't believe it uses any bashisms: